Willie169/Android-Non-Root/README.md

 ---

-## Tor Browser
+## Tor, Tor Browser, and NoScript Security Suite

-### Install Tor Browser

-You can install Tor Browser from Google Play: <https://play.google.com/store/apps/details?id=org.torproject.torbrowser>.

 ### Introduction of Tor